MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Known issue**

 * Render of draw/fill arc/circle/ellipse with an even diameter/edge is one pixel too high (center is 1/2 pixel too high).

-LLAPIs
-""""""

-**Added**

-* Some new functions are mandatory: see header files list, tag *mandatory*.
-* Some new functions are optional: see header files list, tag *optional*.
-* Some header files list the libraries ``ej.api.microui`` and ``ej.api.drawing`` natives.
-Provided by Abstraction Layer implementation module `com.microej.clibrary.llimpl#microui`_.
-* Some header files list the drawing algorithms the platform can implement; all algorithms are optional.
-* Some header files list the internal Graphics Engine software algorithms the platform can call.

-**Changed**

-* All old header files and functions have been renamed or shared.
-* See :ref:`Migration notes<section_ui_migration_llapi_13x>` that describe the available changes in LLAPI.

-.. _com.microej.clibrary.llimpl#microui: https://repository.microej.com/modules/com/microej/clibrary/llimpl/microui

 Front Panel
 """""""""""